mjd-tech/Linux-notes/filesystem/file_perms.md

 ## owner, group
 Every file on a Linux system, including directories, is "owned" by a specific **user** and **group**.
-Permissions are defined separately for user, group, and other.
+Access Permissions are defined separately for user, group, and other.

 - All users are members of a "primary group" (usually same name as username)
 - By default, the user who creates a file or directory will become its owner.
 - and the user's "primary group" becomes the group owner.
-- "other" is a user who isn't the owner of the file and isn't a member of the group that owns the file.                                                                                                                                                                |user accounts on the system that are not user or group
+- "other" is a user who isn't the owner of the file and isn't a member of the group that owns the file.

 ## ls -l output